 Besides these general categories, the latitude in choice of major courses is another important feature of the biology major.
 Students, in consultation with their adviser, may devise a broad program in the biological sciences, or a more specialized curriculum, depending on their academic interests.

 Formulation of career aspirations and communication of them to your academic adviser are important aspects of your major program.
 Mid-program changes are often made and students frequently use the biology major to explore biological sciences before deciding on a specific program.

 Employment opportunities depend partially upon the chosen courses in the major program, as well as laboratory and research experience.
 Students with a particular field of employment in mind should alert their adviser so that the best curriculum may be developed toward that goal.

 The biology major provides a good background for graduate study (MS, PhD, MD/PhD) and is readily adaptable to meeting professional school requirements (medicine, dentistry, pharmacy, veterinary medicine, allied medicine, optometry, etc.), while also allowing freedom to take courses that satisfy secondary interests or alternative goals.

 Virtual Biology Major Overviews for prospective students are held the last Wednesday of every month at 4:30 pm.
 A biology advisor will be available to answer any questions.
-The dates for the AU22 overview sessions are August 31, September 28, October 26, and November 30.
+The dates for SP23 overview sessions are January 25, February 22, March 29, and April 26.